CloudLabsAI-Azure/Azure-HPC/Azurehpclabguide-02.md

 1. In the **Import Eclipse File** dialog box, select **Computer**, then navigate to **/lustre/clusteradmin/opm-data/norne/out_parallel** and, in the list of files in the target directory, select **NORNE_ATW2013.EGRID**.
 1. Review the case in the ResInsight application window.

-## Exercise 7: Deprovision Azure HPC OnDemand Platform environment

-Duration: 30 minutes

-In this exercise, you will deprovision the Azure HPC OnDemand Platform lab environment.

-### Task 1: Terminate the cluster

-1. In the browser window, navigate to the **Azure CycleCloud for Azure HPC On-Demand Platform** portal.
-1. On the **pbs1** page, select **Terminate** and, when prompted for confirmation, select **OK**.
-1. Monitor the progress of terminating the cluster.

-   > ![Note]: Ensure that all nodes and scaleset are deleted before you proceed to the next step.